Last Updated on February 7, 2023

 For a few hours visitors can tour the steaming, bubbling drive-in volcano and view the steep and sharply pointed twin seaside mountains called the Pitons.
 But the former French, then British, colony is even more rewarding with a longer visit.

 Over four days we stayed at a unique St. Lucia accommodation, in fact, two couples-only romantic resorts, toured three others and enjoyed some of the best cuisine in the Caribbean.

 Our first St. Lucia accommodation was at the all-inclusive Rendezvous Resort, on the west coast just north of the St. Lucia capital, Castries.
 This locally owned boutique hotel recently celebrated its 50th anniversary but has kept its charm and high level of service.

 Best of all is its location on Malabar Beach, a two-mile stretch of pristine Caribbean sand, with seaside cottages and low-rise buildings spread among a well-maintained tropical setting.
-There are three pools and an excellent spa.
+There are also three pools and an excellent spa.

 The 100 rooms at the Rendezvous are all clean, spacious and well equipped – except, surprisingly, there’s no television.
 The General Manager, Yhasmine Remy-Hylton, told us that the resort wanted guests to be free of everyday distractions.